mesosphere-backup/dcos-gce/README.md

 ```text
 login_name
 ```
-The login name used for accessing each GCE instance.
-YOU MUST CHANGE THIS.
+The login name used for accessing each GCE instance. **YOU MUST CHANGE THIS**.
 Default: ajazam
 ```text
 home_directory
 ```